jthieffry/asaca-notes/Course Fundamentals & Accounts.md

 * Since this IAM User has AdminFullAccess permissions, we need to secure it the same as with Root (MFA).
 * It's good to change the account alias from the default attributed number to a custom one (and use the account signin URL for IAM users).

+## IAM Access Keys

+* Long-term credentials associated with an AWS IAM User.
+* IAM User can have two access keys max.
+* Made of an Access Key (public) and a Secret Access Key (private).
+The secret one is only displayed once at the creation time.